filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

 - `Parents` - the CIDs of the parent blocks.
 - `ParentWeight` - The parent chain's weight (see {{<sref chain_selection>}}).
 - `ParentState` - This is the state of the chain after all of the message from each of the `Parents` have been applied to their own `ParentState`.
-To compute this:
-  - Take the `ParentState` of one of the blocks in the chosen parent set (invariant: this is the same value for all blocks in a given parent set).
-  - For each block in the parent set, ordered by their tickets:
-    - Apply each message in the block to the parent state, in order.
-If a message was already applied in a previous block, skip it.
-    - Transaction fees are given to the miner of the block that the first occurance of the message is included in.
-If there are two blocks in the parent set, and they both contain the exact same set of messages, the second one will receive no fees.
-    - It is valid for messages in two different blocks of the parent set to conflict, that is, A conflicting message from the combined set of messages will always error.
-Regardless of conflicts all messages are applied to the state.
+For more info on how to compute this, see the {{<sref vm_interpreter>}}.
 - `ParentMessageReceipts` - To compute this:
   - Apply the set of messages from `Parents` to the `ParentState` as described above, collecting invocation receipts as this happens.
   - Insert them into a sharray and take its root.